jesseduffield/jesseduffield.github.io/_posts/2021-9-18-Gos-Shortcomings-4.md

 series-title: 'Part Four: Mandatory Mutation'
 ---

+_Standard caveats apply: these things bother me, they may not bother you, prepare for nitpicking, etc._

 When in Rome we do as the Romans do, and when in Go we do as the Gophers do, which means mutation _everywhere_.

 ## Mutation in Javascript